 Bus Route: 5, 6, 19, 109, 201, 816 (get off at Baiguang Road Stop)

 Shichahai Snack Street

-The most popular snack street in Beijing, day or night it is filled with throngs people busily coming and going and partaking of the fare.
+The most popular one, day or night it is filled with throngs people busily coming and going and partaking of the fare.
 In addition to the traditional local snack shops, there are many famous chain restaurants such as Starbucks here.

 Bus Route: 5, 819, 839 (get off at Guozishi Stop)

 Lying in the Yansha Business Circle, Chaoyang District, Hao Yun Jie is a special entertainment street fulfilled with the exotic.
 The street combines 'fast food' snack outlets as well as restaurant-style delicacies, bars and art all together, perfectly forming an 'international dining mall' worthy of the name.
 There are over 20 international chain restaurants gathered here, offering diners genuine foreign cuisine.
 After dinner, the art galleries are just a stroll away.